Documented outcomes

 From scattered contacts to a controlled system.

 A Houston service business was spending on ads.
 Contacts came in.
-Jobs did not follow at the rate they should have.
-The problem was not the budget.
+Jobs didn't follow at the rate they should have.
+The problem wasn't the budget.

 Situation

 A small home services company in Houston had been running paid ads for months.
-Calls, messages, and form fills arrived, but the owner could not tell which ad produced which contact, which inquiries were worth the call, or why some weeks were busy and others were slow.
+Calls, messages, and form fills arrived.
+The owner couldn't tell which ad produced which contact, which inquiries were worth the call, or why some weeks were busy and others were slow.

 The instinct was to increase the budget.
-The real problem was that there was no system to evaluate whether the current budget was working.
+The real problem: no system to evaluate whether the current budget was working.

 Problem